unexploredtest/WebGraphingCalculator/README.md

 Django, numpy, matplotlib, Pillow

 ## How to use:
-In the '/Website' directory, type in the terminal:
+In the `/Website` directory, type in the terminal:
-'python manage.py runserver'
+`python manage.py runserver`

 ## Made by:
 [Jan00sh](https://github.com/Jan00sh) and [aliPMPAINT](https://github.com/aliPMPAINT)